cirosantilli/linux-kernel-module-cheat/README.md

 and they will updated.

-But if you change any package besides `kernel_module`, you must also request those packages to be reconfigured or rebuilt with extra Targets, e.g.:
+But if you change any package besides `kernel_module`, you must also request those packages to be reconfigured or rebuilt with extra targets, e.g.:

     ./run -t linux-reconfigure -t host-qemu-rebuild